Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 }
 ```

-The implementation will be located in the infrastructure layer:
+The concrete implementation will be located in the infrastructure layer:

 ```rust
 mod domain {